reefgenomics/CBASSED50/README.md

 ### Install CBASSED50

-You can install the official version of CBASSED50 from CRAN:
+Install the current version of CBASSED50 from CRAN:

 ``` r
 install.packages("CBASSED50")